AdobeDocs/aep-mobile-sdkdocs/src/pages/home/release-notes/index.md

 ### iOS Core 4.2.3

-* Fix podspec dependencies not being restricted to current major version
+* Fix podspec dependencies not being restricted to current major version.
 * Fixed an issue that was allowing in-app messages without content to be displayed.

 ## February 6, 2024